What Is Safety Assurance for FAA

 - On paper;

-- On a spreadsheet, such as Excel; or
+- In a spreadsheet, such as Excel; or

-The Advisory Circular indicates that the frequency of audits should scale with the size of the organization (larger company means more audits).
+The Advisory Circular indicates that the frequency of audits should scale with the size of the organization (a larger company means more audits).

-Evaluation of the SMS program – Part 5 (5.71(a)(4) – is a tough nut to crack because of seemingly conflicting information.
+Evaluation of the aviation SMS – Part 5 (5.71(a)(4)) – is a tough nut to crack because of seemingly conflicting information.
 The AC says that evaluations are usually carried out by an independent party.
 This indicates that the primary difference between Auditing and Evaluation is:

 - That an evaluation is performed by an external party.